Visting Soundland

 If you are in doubt, declare it.

-Some items are restricted by Soundland Customs.
+Some items are restricted by Soundland customs.
 If you believe that an item you have may be restricted, please contact the National Police at natlpolice@soundlandgov.org or the State Department at statedept@soundlandgov.org at least 3 days in advance of your entry into Soundland.